ccb-hms/openGWASSearchDB/README.md

 ## Example Queries
 `src/example_query.py` contains a simple function to query the generated database for OpenGWAS records related to a user-given trait.
 Executing this script will perform example queries for three traits and print the results.

-For example, when searching for OpenGWAS records about `pancreas disease`, our approach returns the following results:
+For example, when searching for OpenGWAS records about `pancreas disease`, our approach returns the results:

 ![](resources/example_search_1.png)

 A similar, keyword-based search in OpenGWAS would not have found these.

-Furthermore, users can search for records mapped to any more specific type of 'pancreas disease'— under the hood this is done by including subclasses of the ontology term for 'pancreas disease' in the search, obtaining results such as:
+Furthermore, users can search for records mapped to any more specific type of 'pancreas disease'— under the hood this is done by including subclasses of the ontology term for 'pancreas disease' in the search, obtaining the results:

 ![](resources/example_search_2.png)